-All rock can be heated.
+All rocks can be heated.
 But where does the heat come from?
 Inside Earth there is heat from pressure.
-There is heat from friction (rub your hands together and feel the heat).
-There is also heat from radioactive decay (the process that gives us nuclear power plants that make electricity).
+There is heat from friction .
+There is also heat from radioactive decay .

 So, what does the heat do to the rock?
 It bakes the rock.